TheThingsNetwork/arduino-node-lib/docs/TheThingsNode.md

 ```

 ### Alternative Method: getVDD
-You can also use the getVDD from TheThingNetworkLibrary.
+You can also use the getVDD from [TTN Device Library](https://github.com/TheThingsNetwork/arduino-device-lib).

 Returns the voltage in millivolt (mV) measured by the RN2xxx LoRa module.
 It's for information only since we don't know how it's measured.